-- 6. Equity for Africa Group (EFAG) is an equipment finance company with operations in Tanzania specialised in serving small and medium enterprises and farmers in East Africa.
-Small Foundation has provided seed funding for the expansion of EFAG to Kenya and Uganda.
-(2017 advance: €60,044) - 7.
-Partners in Food Solutions (PFS) is a non-profit organisation whose vision is to improve food security and nutrition to enrich lives around the world.
+6. Partners in Food Solutions (PFS) is a non-profit organisation whose vision is to improve food security and nutrition to enrich lives around the world.
 It works to mobilise corporate volunteers to share knowledge and expertise with small and growing African food processors to improve the food value chain in Africa.
 Small Foundation supports PFS to innovate its operational model to increase organisational sustainability and the scalability of its impact.